PREVIOUS PAGE

 ![]() |

-USA is a big territory and the company's turnover must have increased significantly.
+USA is a big territory and the company's turnover must have increased

-were also exported to several European countries:
+Remington recordings were also exported to several

-in Europe after 1957.
-In France Remington recordings were released on the In France recordings were made with |
+France Remington recordings were released on the In

 ![]() |